-Maine is distributing the coronavirus vaccine as the virus continues to spread, though most Mainers are still months away from receiving theirs.
+Maine is leading almost every state in distributing the coronavirus vaccine.
 The Bangor Daily News is tracking how many vaccines have been administered and other aspects of Maine’s rollout here.

-Data on Maine’s vaccinations comes from the Maine Center for Disease Control and Prevention, while data for other states is compiled by Bloomberg News.
-These charts are updated daily, or as new data are reported.
+Data on Maine’s vaccinations comes from the Maine Center for Disease Control and Prevention and the governor’s office, while data for other states is from the U.S. Centers for Disease Control and Prevention.
+The chart showing how many Mainers have been vaccinated is updated daily, while other charts are updated weekly or biweekly.

 How many Mainers have been vaccinated?

-More than 300,000 Mainers have received at least one dose of the coronavirus vaccine after it was approved in mid-December.
-Both the Pfizer and Moderna vaccines must be administered in two doses several weeks apart, while the Johnson & Johnson vaccine is only one dose.
+More than 800,000 Mainers have received at least one dose of the coronavirus vaccine after it was approved in mid-December.
+Both the Pfizer and Moderna vaccines must be administered in two doses several weeks apart, while the Johnson & Johnson vaccine is given in one dose.

 How does Maine compare to other states?